hntrl/eventkit/docs/guide/examples/reactive-systems.md

 Event sourcing at it's most basic level is a way of persisting your application's state by storing the history that determines that state.
 Instead of mutating the state of your application directly, you record all the changes that happen to it as a sequence of events.

 If you think about how a traditional CRUD application (create, read, update, delete) works, when you modify the state of your application you do so by directly mutating state, like issuing an update statement for a specific record in a database.
-This record that you're updating becomes the source of truth--the only way to know the current state of the application is to query that record.
+This record that you're updating becomes the source of truth—the only way to know the current state of the application is to query that record.

 ```ts
 // Traditional CRUD application: